WPChill/rsvp/readme.txt

 * Multiple events
 * Even more text customizations
 * Public attendee lists
-* Abiilty to send mass emails
+* Ability to send mass emails
 * More info at <a target="_new" href="https://www.rsvpproplugin.com"/>https://rsvpproplugin.com</a>
 * <a target="_new" href="http://rsvpprodemo.swimordiesoftware.com">Demo</a>